tweedegolf/storage-abstraction/README.md

 - date created
 - date updated

 This data is (partly) used to populate the file list on the frontend.
-You can see the Swagger documentation on <https://localhost/docs> if the application is running.
+You can find the Swagger documentation at <https://localhost/docs> if the application is running.

 ### Configuration of the backend